joshuamkite/pspdfkit-pe-challenge-phase-2/README.md

 2. Create an action which will containerize the released application and store it in a registry (DockerHub, GHCR, whatever you like)
-3. Create a kubernetes definition (Helm Chart, Kustomize, Raw YAML, whatever) that would allow a simple ‘kubectl create ...’ to deploy the application
+3. Create a kubernetes definition (Helm Chart, Kustomize, Raw YAML, whatever) that would allow a simple ‘kubectl create ...’ to deploy the application - **in our case we have created a helm chart to deploy docker image to cluster from local copy of repo- from root dir of repo run `helm upgrade test-release ./challenge --namespace default`**

 ## Phase 3: Production Observability